 Sec.
 9. At the WSL World Championships in the Men's program, players who play the first weekend, must play at the same level or higher the second weekend.
-Teams who win week 1 must play at the HIGHER level in week 2.
+Any teams or players who win week 1 must play at the HIGHER level in week 2.